JUVXK/recifi_recipe_finder/README.md

 or
 npm i

-Conclusion:

-A recipe web application based not only on a list of recipes with ingredients but a database created by food lovers, for food lovers.
-Search through thousands of the best recipes worldwide and find what you're looking for without leaving your daily routine Give it a go!

-Thanks for visiting this repo!
+Give it a go!

+Thank you for your time!